 Monzo has long been linked with a possible IPO.
 TS Anil, the chief executive, has repeatedly said the digital bank will make a “great public company one day” but has remained tight-lipped about timing.

-The bank appears to be preparing for a public listing.
-It appointed two new CFOs last year, one with previous IPO experience, and is reported to be in preliminary talks with bankers as it works to float before the end of the year.
+The bank appears to be gearing up for a £6bn public listing that could take place in early 2026.
+It appointed two new CFOs last year, one with previous IPO experience, and has hired Morgan Stanley as an advisor as it inches closer to a float.

 However, its board has struggled to agree on a listing location.
 While reports suggest Anil prefers a US listing, Monzo’s board favours floating in London.
 Alongside its upcoming IPO, Monzo is also focusing on US expansion plans.